 Library Week Activities

-Social Studies/Research Work with your librarian to plan an in-depth research project during National Library Week, April 13-19.
-Make sure that your students use the electronic catalog, online searches, magazine guides and video collections to find information that will be meaningful to them.
+Social Studies/Research Work with your librarian to plan an in-depth research project during National Library Week, April 10-16.
 Ask your librarian to work with your class during the beginning stages of research and at the conclusion of the project to aid with the construction of bibliographies.
 The subject of the research can be any topic or unit you're currently teaching in your classroom.

 Mapping the Library

 In this activity, students compare their school library with another library (or libraries) – your town library, for example, or a virtual library – and identify their most important features.
 Then students use their observations to create a map of the school library that can serve as a guide for others.

 Research During National Library Week, work with your librarian to make a treasure hunt for the class by writing a call number for each student on an index card.
 Try to match the call number with the known reading level and interests of each student.
 Send them to the library with the card and challenge them to find their book using the call number and their familiarity with the library.